How to find and interpret moon cycles in your birth chart.

 Le Sphere du Monde, 1549, Oronce Fine

-In the “Sections” area, under “Chart type,” choose “Synastry chart (2).”
-For “Chart drawing style,” experiment if you like; I generally choose “Astrodienst with asteroids.”
-(If I don’t mention an option here, leave it at the default.)
+Lastly, you’ll compare the two charts.
+Going back to “Charts & Calculations,” choose “Extended Chart Selection.”
+In the “Birth data” section at the top, find your name in the first drop-down menu, to “the right of Horoscope for.”
+Next, in the “Sections” area, under “Chart type,” choose “Synastry chart (2).”
+Then choose the moon chart you just added in the drop-down menu for the “Partner” field.
+For “Chart drawing style,” go with what you like; I generally choose “Astrodienst with asteroids.”
+(If I don’t mention an option here, go ahead and leave it at the default setting.)
 Now choose “Click here to show the chart.”

-- 3rd house: communication, media, publishing, immediate neighbors, siblings
+- 3rd house: communication, publishing, media, immediate neighbors, siblings

 - 5th house: play, creative expression or projects, romance,dating, children

 - 7th house: partner, close relationships, intimacy